 - Those with loose skin around the neck.

-Mini Facelift and Mini Neck Lift
+Mini Face and Mini Neck Lift

-There may be some risks and complications of face and neck lift surgeries.
-Some of these can be managed with appropriate care, medication or surgical correction.
-Prolonged or permanent complications are rare, but may cause significant changes in appearance.
+Face and neck lift operations may have some risks and complications.
+Some of these can be managed with appropriate medical care, medication, or surgical intervention.
+Although long-term or permanent complications are rare, they can cause significant changes in appearance.